marquee/proto/README.md

 Make sure to include the library version in the URL if possible to avoid conflicts in the cache.
 Libraries are cached using an MD5 of the URL.
 This way, different versions will not collide as long as the URLs are different.
 For example, CDNJS does not include the version in the actual filename, (`…libs/jquery/1.7/jquery.js` vs `…libs/jquery/1.8.3/jquery.js`), so multiple versions of jQuery would collide under `jquery.js`.
 However, the MD5s are completely different (`c36f7e58025607909f55666dfdda14cc` vs `2a14fb1f1041bd6596c3c083bbc32437`).

-#### nib

-Proto includes the [nib](http://visionmedia.github.com/nib/) library for Stylus.
-To use in a project, just `import 'nib'` in the `style.styl` file and the provided mixins and helpers will be available.

 #### Migrations